Oedipus at Colonus: Plot

-Led by Antigone, Oedipus enters the village of Colonus and sits down on a stone.
+Led by Antigone, Oedipus enters the village of Colonus, where Theseus is king, and sits down on a stone.
 They are approached by a villager, who demands that they leave, because that ground is sacred to the Furies, or the Erinyes.
 Oedipus recognizes this as a sign, for when he received the prophecy that he would kill his father and marry his mother, Apollo also revealed to him that at the end of his life he would die at a place sacred to the Furies and be a blessing for the land in which he is buried.

 The chorus, consisting of old men from the village, enters and persuades Oedipus to leave the holy ground.
 They then question him about his identity and are horrified to learn that he is the son of Laius.
 Although they promised not to harm Oedipus, they wish to expel him from their city, fearing that he will curse it.
 Oedipus answers by explaining that he is not morally responsible for his crimes, since he killed his father in self-defense.
 Furthermore, he asks to see their king, Theseus, saying, "I come as someone sacred, someone filled with piety and power, bearing a great gift for all your people."
-The chorus is amazed and decides to reserve their judgment of Oedipus until Theseus, king of Athens, arrives.
+The chorus is amazed and decides to reserve their judgment of Oedipus until Theseus arrives.

 Ismene arrives on horseback, rejoicing to see her father and sister.
 She brings the news that Eteocles has seized the throne of Thebes from his elder brother, Polynices, while Polynices is gathering support from the Argives to attack the city.
 Both sons have heard from an oracle that the outcome of the conflict will depend on where their father is buried.
 Ismene tells her father that it is Creon's plan to come for him and bury him at the border of Thebes, without proper burial rites, so that the power which the oracle says his grave will have will not be granted to any other land.
 Hearing this, Oedipus curses both of his sons for not treating him well, contrasting them with his devoted daughters.
 He pledges allegiance with neither of his feuding sons, but with the people of Colonus, who thus far have treated him well, and further asks them for protection from Creon.